chidimo/hack-nairaland/README.md

 This project is meant to be a web scraping exercise.
 Please use gently to avoid overloading the nairaland servers.
 I'd advise you work with it at night time, when there's less traffic.
 It also served as an exercise for me in the understanding of html page structure.
 It can for you too.
 I have documented some of the more common structures you'll find on the site.

+The major challenge in scraping the site is the multitude of `<br>` tags it contains.
+Every press of the `ENTER` key adds a new one and it makes it hard to actually grab the text contained therein.
+But thanks to `BeautifulSoup4` and the `html5lib` parser, I was able to make get meaningful content, though its not 100% okay.

 Several demos of this project in action are provided in the accompanying `Hack Nairaland` `jupyter notebook`.
 You should start from there.

 There's also an attempt at analyzing post titles.
 This is done in the accompanying `politics-analysis` `jupyter notebook`.
 You may use that as a template for your own analysis.
 The excel files I used in my analysis are available in the `politics-analysis/` folder.

-## Functionalities offered by this project
+## Functionalities

-1. Export all comments made by a user to an excel file (other formats can easily be added).
-You may select how many pages of comments you want.
+1. Export all comments made by a user to html or excel file.
+You may select how many pages of comments you want to grab.
-1. Export all post titles from a section within a range that you specify to an excel file (other formats may be added).
+1. Export all post titles from a section within a range that you specify to html or excel.
-1. Get all unique commenters on a post
+1. Get monikers of all unique commenters on a post
 1. Get all commenters on a post and their comment frequency
-1. Save a post permanently by exporting it to word
+1. Save a post permanently by exporting it to `docx` format
-1. Pick two users and see their discussion thread (to do)

 ## Nairaland sections